Post Overview: Helpful Guide to the Wooden Shoe Tulip Festival (the Famous Tulip Festival in Oregon).

 If you take photos during your visit, the Wooden Shoe Tulip Farm would love to see them.
 Make sure to tag them online @woodenshoefarm.

-There’s no guarantee that hot air balloons will be out at the Wooden Shoe Tulip Festival when you visit because they are weather-dependent.
+There’s no guarantee that hot air balloons will be out while you’re visiting the Wooden Shoe Tulip Festival because they are weather-dependent.
 The farm will confirm if hot air balloons will be out on a specific day by posting information on their Facebook page.